bougou/go-ipmi/README.md

 So this library also implements some methods that are not IPMI commands defined in IPMI sepcification, but just some common helpers, like `GetSDRs` to get all SDRs.
+These methods are marked with an asterisk (*)` after the method name in the following docs.

-All IPMI commands implementation logic is almost same.
+The implementation logic of IPMI commands is almost same.
 See [Contributing](./CONTRIBUTING.md)

 > More commmands are ongoing ...

 ### IPM Device Global Commands